fourMs/MGT-python/docs/musicalgestures/_motionvideo.md

 - `thresh` *float, optional* - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.
 - `blur` *str, optional* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.
 - `kernel_size` *int, optional* - Size of structuring element.
 Defaults to 5.
+- `use_median` *bool, optional* - If True the algorithm applies a median filter on the thresholded frame-difference stream.
+Defaults to False.
+- `atadenoise` *bool, optional* - If True, applies an adaptive temporal averaging denoiser every 129 frames.
+Defaults to False.
+- `motion_analysis` *str, optional* - Specify which motion analysis to process or all.
+'AoM' renders the Area of Motion.
+'CoM' renders the Centroid of Motion.
+'QoM' renders the Quantity of Motion. 'all' renders all the motion analysis available.
+Defaults to 'all'.
 - `audio_descriptors` *bool, optional* - Whether to plot motion plots together with audio descriptors in order to see possible correlations in the data.
 Deflauts to False.
 - `unit` *str, optional* - Unit in QoM plot.
 Accepted values are 'seconds' or 'samples'.
 Defaults to 'seconds'.
 - `title` *str, optional* - Optionally add title to the plot.
 Defaults to None, which uses the file name as a title.